You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 Making a complaint

-Please note that you do not have to wait until an investigation is complete before you complain—both processes can be carried out at the same time.
-For example, a complaint can trigger an investigation if it brings to light problems in the care that were not previously known.
+Please note that you do not need to wait for an investigation to be completed before making a complaint.
+Both processes can run at the same time.
+A complaint might also trigger an investigation if it brings to light issues not previously known.
+However, if both the complaint and investigation are looking at similar issues, the complaint may be paused until the investigation concludes.

 Independent information, advice and advocacy